lnicho/ow-my-aws-is-broken/README.md

     - You're left sitting on your hands while you wait for them to catch up and _hopefully_ find a fix

 ![You can do it!](https://i.pinimg.com/originals/11/f2/37/11f237c545ef6f9b046b30a83dd7f482.jpg)

+> In the interest of hyporcrisy, we're going to ignore the frontend and look at backing APIs and their implementations in AWS